wschoenell/magal/doc/source/filtersets.rst

 * Download the SDSS filter transmission curves and save, for example, on
-  $HOME/Downloads/sdss.
+  $HOME/Downloads/sdss/ folder.
 SDSS filters can be downloaded from this page: http://www.sdss2.org/dr7/instruments/imager/index.html#tables

 * Make an .ini file for it: